 \section{Signed barcodes and prominence diagrams for multi-parameter persistence modules}

-In the context of topological data analysis, the minimal rank decomposition $(\Rec, \Sec)$ encodes visually the structure of the rank invariant of a persistence module~$\Mod\colon \R^d\to\Vec_{\field}$.
-In the particular case of the usual rank invariant, we saw in the examples of Section~\ref{sec:rank-decomp_pers} that we get direct access to the following pieces of information: \begin{itemize} \item the rank $\Rk \Mod (s,t)$ between any pair of indices $s\leq t\in\R^d$, obtained as the number of rectangles in~$\Rec$ that contain both $s$ and $t$ minus the number of rectangles in~$\Sec$ that contain both $s$ and $t$; \item the barcode of the restriction of~$\Mod$ to any strictly monotone line~$\ell$, obtained by simplifying the restriction of $(\Rec, \Sec)$ to $\ell$, each bar of which comes from the intersection of a rectangle in $\Rec$ or $\Sec$ with~$\ell$. \end{itemize} The main drawback of representing rectangles as rectangles is that their overlaid arrangement quickly becomes hard to read---see e.g. Figure~\ref{fig:line_restriction}.
+In the context of topological data analysis, the minimal rank decomposition $(\Rec, \Sec)$ of the (usual or generalized) rank invariant of a persistence module $\Mod \colon \R^d \to \Vec_{\field}$ encodes its structure visually.
+In the particular case of the usual rank invariant, we saw in the examples of Section~\ref{sec:rank-decomp_pers} that we get direct access to the following pieces of information: \begin{itemize} \item the rank $\Rk \Mod (s,t)$ between any pair of indices $s\leq t\in\R^d$, obtained as the number of rectangles in~$\Rec$ that contain both $s$ and $t$ minus the number of rectangles in~$\Sec$ that contain both $s$ and $t$; \item the barcode of the restriction of~$\Mod$ to any upward sloping line~$\ell$, obtained by simplifying the restriction of $(\Rec, \Sec)$ to $\ell$, each bar of which comes from the intersection of a rectangle in $\Rec$ or $\Sec$ with~$\ell$. \end{itemize} The main drawback of representing rectangles as rectangles is that their overlaid arrangement quickly becomes hard to read---see e.g. Figure~\ref{fig:line_restriction}.